DavidOberholzer/SwaggerReactAdminGenerator/README.md

 * --verbose: A verbose print out during generation.
 * --output_dir: The output directory for generation.
 * --module-name: The title of your admin module.
+* --omit-exporter: If you would like the export button to not appear on list views.
 * --permissions: Include permission generation scheme.
 * --permissions-store: Include permission generation scheme with PermissionsStore singleton scheme (explained below).